Nenjo Docs

 projects:write

-Each resource group has a :read and :write scope (except chat and graph, which are read-only).
+Each MCP resource family has a :read and :write scope.

 Complete Scope Reference